Drumthwacket: History

 In 1982, the Drumthwacket Foundation, a non-profit organization responsible for preserving, restoring, and curating the house and its grounds, was established by New Jersey First Lady Deborah Kean.
 In addition to establishing the Drumthwacket Foundation, Kean also oversaw the conversion of the mansion into the state executive residence.
 Kean renovated much of the public and ceremonial rooms in the mansion.
 Before the renovation, much of Drumthwacket was furnished with older, donated furniture, much of which was unsuited for the home's new ceremonial role.
-Debby Kean replaced those furnishings with higher quality, antique furniture and decor needed for the formal residence.
-Despite her work, Governor Thomas Kean and Deborah Kean chose to live at their own home in Livingston, New Jersey, rather than Drumthwacket.
+The First Lady replaced those furnishings with higher quality, antique furniture and decor needed for the formal residence.
+Despite her work, Governor Thomas Kean and Mrs. Deborah Kean chose to live in their own home in Livingston, New Jersey, rather than Drumthwacket.

 Governor Jim Florio, who was in office from 1990 to 1994, and First Lady Lucinda Florio were the first gubernatorial couple to live at Drumthwacket.
-Lucinda Florio also oversaw major renovations and played a key role in its conversion into a modern governor's residence.
-Florio focused much of her work on Drumthwacket's private living quarters, which had been largely untouched by her predecessor.
+Mrs. Lucinda Florio also oversaw major renovations and played a key role in its conversion into a modern governor's residence.
+The First Lady focused much of her work on Drumthwacket's private living quarters, which had been largely untouched by her predecessor.

 Florio and the Drumthwacket Foundation replaced the mansion's antiquated heating system, installed new plumbing and drinking water systems, and repaired uneven hardwood floors.
 Closets and storage spaces, which were absent from bedrooms in homes from the era, were added.
 Florio also acquired curtains and other window treatments, which were missing from many of Drumthwacket's windows.

-Additionally, beginning in 1990, Florio restored the Italianate gardens on the 11-acre grounds surrounding Drumthwacket using private donations.
+Additionally in 1990, Florio restored the Italianate gardens on the 11-acre grounds surrounding Drumthwacket using private donations.
 The gardens were originally created in 1905 by the mansion's previous owner, Moses Taylor Pyne, but had fallen into disrepair by the 1990s.
-In 1990, Lucinda Florio hosted a small wedding reception for her father at the home.
+In 1990, First Lady Lucinda Florio hosted a small wedding reception for her father at the house..

+In the Spring of 2026, newly elected Gov. Mikie Sherrill announced she was going to make Drumthwacket her official residence.